 Looking for inexpensive cruise gifts to add to a gift basket or stocking?
 All of these cruise gifts are small enough to fit, and can make a cruise even more enjoyable.

-Cruisers are going to be needing face masks for when social distancing isn’t possible.
+Cruisers are going to need face masks when social distancing isn’t possible.
 So why not pick them a fun one with a nautical motif?

 This ship’s wheel face mask offers full nose and mouth coverage and has two 6-inch elastic ear loops.
 Plus, the manufacturer will donate $1 from every mask sold to help feed kids in need in the US.